Cthompsonlbi/Movies-ETL-Practice/README.md

 ## Overview of Project

-The overview of this project is to use principles learned during the class exrecise to Etract data, Transform it to a format that is readily usable and readible and Load it to a location that is accessable for data analysis that will be used to assist in decision making.
+The overview of this project is to use principles learned during the class exercise to Extract data, Transform it to a format that is readily usable and readable and Load it to a location that is accessible for data analysis that will be used to assist in decision making.
 In this case, we are pulling data from Wikipedia and Kaggle data from their respective locations.
 We are then processing each data file by removing unnecessary columns, creating uniformed column formatting, performing joins to merge the two data sets together, remove redundant columns, and then upload the finalized clean datasets into a Postgres SQL database.

 ### ETL Function Deliverable